-- (1) The magnitude or severity of the problem to be addressed by the proposed project. - (2) The national significance of the proposed project. - (3) The extent to which the proposed project represents an exceptional approach to the priority or priorities established for the competition. - B. Strategy to Scale (Up to 35 Points)
+- (1) The national significance of the proposed project. - (2) The extent to which the proposed project involves the development or demonstration of promising new strategies that build on, or are alternatives to, existing strategies. - (3) The extent to which the proposed project represents an exceptional approach to the priority or priorities established for the competition.